 The actions taken in an event of a uranium oxide spill during the transportation of uranium oxide drums are detailed in Rössing's Uranium's BRRP Procedure on Uranium Oxide Spillage (see JA60/PRD/001-Uranium Oxide Spillage Procedure, Appendix C of this RMP), and locally in the Radiation Safety Procedure JA60/PRD/009-Uranium Oxide Emergency Spillage Procedure (Appendix D of this RMP).
 Relevant emergency information sheets accompany the consignment throughout the duration of the voyage; these provide correct emergency actions to the relevant parties.
-Formal and legal regulations are in place in the countries through which Rössing's Uranium's product containers are transported and clearly address responsibilities and accountabilities regarding emergency response and clean-up.
+Formal and legal regulations are in place in the countries through which Rössing's Uranium's product containers are transported and clearly address responsibilities and accountabilities regarding emergency response and cleanup.

 A drill on the actions to be taken during an emergency should be practised regularly.
 Teams from the Radiation Safety, Rössing Protection Services and Safety sections would primarily be involved if such an emergency were to take place within Namibia.
 The Radiation Safety Section would be responsible for radiation monitoring of individuals attending to the emergency and for area monitoring to ascertain that surfaces on which spillages took place were adequately cleaned.
-A list of instruments and equipment required in the emergency kit is specified in Table 22.
-Rössing Uranium's product is transported by rail from the mine to Walvis Bay Harbour (see Section 7 for the Transport plan).
-For the loading of containers onto ships, Radiation Safety Section staff is present at all times to perform contamination checks.
-The emergency kit summarised in Table 22 is carried along on each such trip.
+A list of instruments and equipment required in the emergency kit is specified in Table 20.